rozbb/fantastic-snarks-homework/README.md

 ## Getting help

 Rust has a very large online community, and there are tons of channels to get help.
-Very few people actually know anything about arkworks, so if you want answers, you should probably stick with language-level questions.
+Very few people actually know anything about Arkworks, so if you want answers, you should probably stick with language-level questions.

 * [Rust Discord](https://discord.gg/rust-lang)
 * [Rust Zulip](https://rust-lang.zulipchat.com/)
 * Unofficial Rust Matrix Chat - `#rust:matrix.org`
 * Unofficial Rust IRC - `##rust` on [LiberaChat](https://libera.chat/)

+Standard messaging etiquette applies:

+1. Do not ask to ask a question.
+Just ask.
+2. State your problem as clearly as possible.
+Ideally, reduce your problem to a minimum failing testcase, ie a small snippet of valid code that exemplifies your problem, and fails in the same way your real code fails.
+The [Rust Playground](https://play.rust-lang.org) is a nice place to to construct a minimum failing testcase and share a link to.
+3. Do not spam the channel.
+It may take a while to get an answer.
+If it has been a long time since you asked and you've gotten no response, a single "bump" message is appropriate.

-Note: If you are reading this again because you are hitting a problem,  at this point you may wish this assignment was not in rust.
-The alternative wasone of a a few special purpose language for snarks.
+Note: If you are reading this again because you are hitting a problem, at this point you may wish this assignment was not in Rust.
+The alternative was one of a few special purpose language for SNARKs.
 They are slightly simpler.
 But there is no community to ask for help at all.

 # Cryptographic preliminaries